 Instructions

-• Dice the jalapeƱos and squeeze the liquid out, in the same manner (I highly suggest wearing gloves when handling this many).
+• Dice jalapeños and squeeze the liquid out, in the same manner (I highly suggest wearing gloves when handling this many).

-• Stir in the liquid pectin and boil for another minute.
+• Add liquid pectin slowly stirring it in, and boil for another minute.
 Remove from heat and allow to cool for 5 minutes, then give a good stir (to evenly distribute the pepper pieces) and pour jelly into containers.
 Apply lids securely.

 • Optional: flip the containers upside down and allow to cool like this for 30 minutes or so (this will help keep the pepper pieces from floating to the top of the jar.
 Flip right side up and allow to cool at room temperature for 24 hours.

-• Refrigerate jalapeƱo jelly and enjoy within 10 days, or freeze for up to 4 months.
+• Refrigerate jalapeño jelly and enjoy within 10 days, or freeze for up to 4 months.

 • To Can Pepper Jelly: Pour jelly into sterilized jars.
 Wipe the rims of the jars clean and secure with rings and new lids that have been washed in warm soapy water.
-Process in a water bath canner for 10 minutes (or longer for high altitude—see notes above).
+Process in a water bath canner for 10 minutes (or longer for high altitude*).
 Allow to sit at room temperature for 24 hours, then store in a cool dry place for 6-10 months.

 Notes

-Troubleshooting: If Jelly didn’t thicken properly, pour it back into saucepan, bring to a gentle boil, and add another package (or half a package) of pectin.Ā
+Troubleshooting: If Jelly didn’t thicken properly, pour it back into saucepan, bring to a gentle boil, and add another package (or half a package) of pectin.

 • 1,001 to 3,000 feet – increase processing time by 5 min.